-The META:PHI listserv is an active online community of 1,300 doctors, nurses, counsellors, and administrators in Ontario and across Canada.
+The META:PHI listserv is an active online community of 1,500 doctors, nurses, counsellors, pharmacists, administrators, and people with lived experience in Ontario and across Canada.
 It is a discussion forum for addiction-related questions, cases, articles, and policies.

 The META:PHI listserv was started in 2015 with the first RAAM pilot projects in Ontario.
-It now includes more than 1300 members from across Canada representing many disciplines and sectors, both medical and non-medical.
+It now includes almost 1500 members from across Canada (and increasingly, parts of the United States) representing many disciplines and sectors, both medical and non-medical.
 Its purpose is to facilitate discussion among colleagues across the addiction services field, including addiction medicine, harm reduction, counselling, and allied services and research.

 Posts regarding clinical questions, resources, events, research, policy, and other topics related to work with people who use substances are welcome.
 META:PHI does not endorse any of the resources or opinions shared in this forum.